 Here’s the deal:

-Before we can even delve into the tips, we’ve added a few questions (consider this a bonus) that you need to answer about your brand first.
+Before we can even delve into the branding tips, we’ve added a few questions that you need to answer about your brand first.
 Then, we can proceed to our huge list of actionable branding tips.

 What Does Your Business Do?